-Alongside the enhancement of thermal performance in an active air-filled building system, Davies challenged the then merely playful and ephemeral constructions.
-The Light Mat a skeptic virtually overnight.52 mockup was part of a studio project called Energy House and carried out by Davies at UCLA in fall 1970.
-The house, a technopillow in defeat.
-Chrysalis was headed to the desert to test logically adept deployable structure, was also a hybrid contheir pneumatic experiments.
-As Davies explains.
-"In the spirit struction; it was comprised of a folding, lightweight structure of Dune, the first eco-novel of the 1960s, we decided to build and dual-walled pneumatic mat, as indicated by Ping-Pong balls in the physical model.
-It was being mobile, it was off the grid barely touching the ground-and collected enough solar energy to operate a TV set.
+Alongside the enhancement of thermal performance in an active air-filled building system, Davies challenged the then dominant counter-cultural narrative that pneumatics were merely playful and ephemeral constructions.
+The Light Mat mockup was part of a studio project called Energy House and carried out by Davies at UCLA in fall 1970.
+The house, a technologically adept deployable structure, was also a hybrid construction; it was comprised of a folding, lightweight structure and dual-walled pneumatic mat, as indicated by Ping-Pong balls in the physical model.
+It was being mobile, it was off the gridbarely touching the ground-and collected enough solar energy to operate a TV set.
 Valerio, who assisted Davies with the project just prior to their formation of Chrysalis, explains that the Energy House demonstrated a "leap from Romanticism to making things work."48 He adds, "It's mobile, you could pack it up, put it in the back of your van, take it out to the desert, and deploy it."49 The performative pneumatic skin featured in the Energy House was further developed by Chrysalis as Solar Mat (1971), a proposal for an inflated solar-collecting roof canopy in the California desert.